zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

    :organization_access_tokens: true
    :oauth: true

-With the Payment links API you can generate payment links that can be shared with your customer, the payment link will redirect your customer to the payment page where they can complete there payment.
-Payment links can be useful to send on the invoice too your customer.
+With the Payment Links API you can generate payment links that by default, unlike regular payments, do not expire.
+The Payment Link can be shared with your customers and will redirect them to them the payment page where they can complete the payment.
+A :doc:`/reference/v2/payments-api/get-payment` will only be created once the customer initiates the payment.

-Once a payment link has been created, you can share the URL in the ``_links.paymentLink`` property from the response.

 Parameters
 ----------